-Certain significant events in recent years have increased financial risk.
-In particular, the war between Russia and Ukraine, the COVID-19 global health pandemic and the move by central banks to taper monetary and fiscal stimulus and raise interest rates to control inflation.
+Certain recent significant global events have increased financial risk: the conflict between Russia and Ukraine, the ongoing COVID-19 global health pandemic and the move by central banks to taper monetary and fiscal stimulus and raise interest rates to control inflation.
 These events have had an impact on many entities and the markets for the securities that they issue and that impact may continue.

-Investment results may be affected by future developments and new information that may emerge resulting from Russia's invasion of Ukraine, COVID-19, its variants and the pandemic, and the impact of central bank measures, factors which are beyond the Company's control.
+Investment results may be affected by future developments and new information that may emerge resulting from geopolitical events, COVID-19, its variants and the pandemic, and the impact of central bank measures, and other global events, factors which are beyond the Company's control.